martin-raden/SpacialistDataAnalyzer/README.md

 ## License

 Spacialist Data Analyzer is licensed using the [MIT License](LICENSE.md).\
-(c) 2018 eScience-Center, Univeristy of Tübingen
+(c) 2018 Digital-Humanities-Center, University of Tübingen

 ## Acknowledgments